pism/pism/doc/sphinx/technical/cf-standard-names.rst

 - PISM also uses attributes ``grid_mapping = "mapping" ;`` and ``coordinates = "lat lon";``
   on output variables that depend on ``y,x``.
-- Because PISM uses UDUNITS, it will write some variables in "glaciological units" instead of the SI units listed above, for instance velocities in m year-1 instead of m s-1.
+- Because PISM uses UDUNITS, it will write some variables in "human-friendly" units instead of the SI units listed above, for instance velocities in ``m year-1`` instead of ``m s-1``.
 This is allowed under CF. When PISM reads such a field from a NetCDF file, the conversion is handled automatically by UDUNITS_.